Todd Nelson (ice hockey)

 Todd Nelson (born May 15, 1969) is a Canadian ice hockey coach and former professional player.
-He is currently serving as the head coach of the Hershey Bears of the American Hockey League (AHL).
+He is currently serving as an assistant coach of the Pittsburgh Penguins of the National Hockey League (NHL).
 He played 3 games in the National Hockey League with the Pittsburgh Penguins and Washington Capitals between 1991 and 1994.
 The rest of his playing career, which lasted from 1990 to 2002, was mainly spent in the minor leagues.

 Playing career

 Originally drafted by the Pittsburgh Penguins in the 1989 NHL Entry Draft, Nelson played primarily in the minors and played just one game for the Penguins.
 Signed as a free agent by the Washington Capitals, he helped guide the Capitals' minor league affiliate Portland Pirates to the Calder Cup in 1994.
 He was inducted into the Pirates Hall of Fame in 2007.
 Nelson played in just two games for the Washington Capitals, and played in the minors until his retirement in 2002.